xxu30-appdev/photogram-auth/README.md

  1. On the photo show and index pages, I should only see the "Edit" and "Delete" buttons if it is my own photo.

- 1. Optionally, improve the styling.
+ 1. Optionally: Improve the styling.

  1. **Make the form to quick-add a comment directly below a photo work.**
  1. **Make the heart to quick-add/delete a like directly below a photo work.**